Benoit Charette

 Benoit Charette (born July 19, 1976) is a Canadian politician who was elected in the 2008 provincial election for Deux-Montagnes.

-He was a member of the Parti Québécois, but left the party on June 21, 2011 to protest the party's focus on sovereignty.
-On December 19, 2011 he joined the Coalition Avenir Québec and is the current Minister of Sustainable Development and Environment.
-In 2021 he was assigned a new provincial role in combating racism.
+Charette defeated the ADQ's Lucie Leblanc in Deux-Montagnes in the 2008 elections.
+He was a member of the Parti Québécois, but left the party on June 21, 2011, to protest the party's focus on sovereignty.
+On December 19, 2011, he joined the Coalition Avenir Québec, and served in the Legault ministry and the Fréchette ministry in various roles.

 A graduate of Université du Québec à Montréal with a bachelor's degree in history, he also studied municipal development at the École nationale d'administration publique.
-He worked as program manager at the Ministry of International Relations.
+He worked as a program manager at the Ministry of International Relations.
 He was also responsible for the documentation center at the Quebec General Delegation Délégation générale du Québec in Mexico.

-Charette defeated the ADQ's Lucie Leblanc in Deux-Montagnes in the 2008 elections.

 Electoral record

 ^ Change is from redistributed results.
 CAQ change is from ADQ.